Southeast

 Fishing at Gulf State Park

 There are plenty of fishing charters in Gulf Shores.
-Though to simply fish, the best place is Gulf State Park.
+However, the best place to fish without a boat is Gulf State Park.
 It offers both saltwater and freshwater fishing.

 We were able to saltwater fish off the Pier.
 Visitors can also fish from the beach or head across the street and do freshwater fishing in Lake Shelby from multiple piers around the park.
-Remember to get a license, available at the fishing pier.
+Remember to get an Alabaam Fishing License, available at the fishing pier.

 biking at Gulf State Park